thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

         title: 'Once you have created the dashboard, it will be automatically opened.
 Save it by clicking the "Save" button in the upper right corner.'
     3:
         image: /images/user-guide/dashboards/overview/create-dashboard-4-ce.png
         title: 'Your first dashboard has been successfully created.
 As you continue to add new dashboards, they will appear at the top of the list.
-This default sort is based on the creation timestamp.'
+This default sorting is based on the creation timestamp.'

 step32:
     0: